 Career Description Buy and sell securities and commodities to transfer debt, capital, or risk.
 Establish and negotiate unit prices and terms of sale.

-Daily Life Of a Securities & Commodities Trader
+A Day in the Life of a Securities & Commodities Trader

 - Identify opportunities or develop channels for purchase or sale of securities or commodities.

 - Buy, sell, or trade carbon emissions permits.

 - Write or sign sales order confirmation forms to record or approve security transactions.

 - Inform other traders, managers, or customers of market conditions, including volume, price, competition, or dynamics.

 - Make bids or offers to buy or sell securities.

 Qualities of a Securities & Commodities Trader